Tour de Donut: Katy, Texas

 In July 2004, Katy, Texas started making the Tour de Donut an annual event as well.
 Known as the "Sweetest Bike Ride in Texas", the 28 mile race benefits the Make-A-Wish Foundation of the Texas Gulf Coast.
 All profits from the event are donated to the foundation.
 The 2010 event had 209 finishers.

 San Luis Obispo, California

 Annual event that began in 2011.
 A 20-mile untimed ride visiting 3 donut shops and a 2-mile time trial with an elevation gain of about 800 ft (250 m).
 Riders have 10 minutes at each shop to consume donuts and each donut results in a deduction of 15 seconds from their time.

 Documentary film: Gluttons for Punishment

 A documentary film, "Tour de Donut: Gluttons for Punishment", was created by Steve Kelly and Jim Klenn.
 The film follows two elite cyclists along the tour as they try to help their friend "out pedal and out eat the rest of the competition."
-The documentary features a brief history of the race and the filmmakers' biographies; it also offers visitors the chance to watch the film's trailer and purchase the film.
+The documentary features a brief history of the race and the filmmakers' biographies.

+Seattle, Washington

+An annual 16.3-mile self-propelled bike ride through the city of Seattle.
+Mighty-O Donuts created an annual pedal tour around the city fueled by donuts and coffee in 2017.
+This coincides with Bike to work month.
+In addition to creating a community event Mighty-O Donuts partners with Bike Works, an organization that promotes the bicycle as a vehicle for change, to empower youth and build resilient communities.
+Mighty-O also partners with Bicycle Benefits, a national program that supports cycling and local businesses.